unaihuete-org/GitHub_Playground/.github/CONTRIBUTING.md

 #### Taking and editing screenshots

-As Microsoft Certified Trainers (MCT), TechSmith is offering **Snagit** as part of their Influencer Program.
+For Microsoft Certified Trainers (MCT), TechSmith is offering **Snagit** as part of their Influencer Program.
 Apply now at https://discover.techsmith.com/techsmith-influencer-program/.

 [Snagit](https://www.techsmith.com/screen-capture.html) is a great tool for capturing screen that provides us with useful tools for the functionality we want to add to our screenshots.